kyma-project/hydroform/function/examples/README.md

 ## Manager

-Manager allows to controll the hierarchy of the operators in `parent` - `children` relation.
+The Manager allows you to control the hierarchy of the operators in the parent-children relation.
 It handles the life cycle of objects created by the operators and tracks the references between the objects.

 Example:
 * [Sibling-children owner references](./cmd/manager/main.go)